opendocsg/slw-judgments-backfill/2008_SGHC_203/report.md

  (b) how the seven day period was to be calculated.

-14     In _Lim Chi Szu Margaret v Risis Pte Ltd_ [2005] SGHC 206, Andrew Phang JC appeared to prefer the view that an interlocutory judgment is final in nature as it finally disposes of the substantive rights of the parties insofar as liability is concerned.
-I found such a view persuasive but in _Wellmix Organics (International) Pte Ltd v Lau Yu Man_ [2006] 2 SLR 525, the Court of Appeal decided that an interlocutory judgment is indeed interlocutory in nature.
+14     In _Lim Chi Szu Margaret v Risis Pte Ltd_ <span class="citation">[2005] SGHC 206</span>, Andrew Phang JC appeared to prefer the view that an interlocutory judgment is final in nature as it finally disposes of the substantive rights of the parties insofar as liability is concerned.
+I found such a view persuasive but in _Wellmix Organics (International) Pte Ltd v Lau Yu Man_ <span class="citation">[2006] 2 SLR 525</span>, the Court of Appeal decided that an interlocutory judgment is indeed interlocutory in nature.
 That decision was binding on me.
-I should also mention that the earlier decision of the Court of Appeal in _Ling Kee Ling and anor v Leow Leng Siong and others_ [1996] 2 SLR 438 appeared to favour the view that such a judgment is interlocutory in nature (see [13] and [14] of that judgment).
+I should also mention that the earlier decision of the Court of Appeal in _Ling Kee Ling and anor v Leow Leng Siong and others_ <span class="citation">[1996] 2 SLR 438</span> appeared to favour the view that such a judgment is interlocutory in nature (see [13] and [14] of that judgment).

 15     As for the calculation of the seven day period, Order 3 rule 2(5) of the Rules of Court (Cap 322, 2006 Rev Ed) provides that: